Dreamcatchers

 Lift on Lift Off

-The absurdity of the turn that this object has taken is where this installation originates.
-Nowadays you find it being sold everywhere in decorational or esotherical contexts.
-What used to be made by hand and out of materials to be found in nature now is manufactured very cheap and fast in a factory.
-What once was a protective charm for children, later became a decorational object.
-How fast humans can turn the most beautiful things into a nightmare to begin with?
+The absurdity of the turn this object has taken is the point of departure for this installation.
+Nowadays it is sold everywhere in decorative or esoteric contexts.
+What used to be made by hand from materials found in nature is now produced very cheaply and quickly in a factory.
+What was once a protective amulet for children has become a decorative object.
+How quickly can people turn the most beautiful things into a nightmare?

-The installation reveals this unpleasant and disgusting part of the industry that appropriated this object for a profitable reason.
-While also imagining how the over manufactured dreamcatcher would or should really look.
-The material that was used to create the pieces is far from natural.
-The plastic moos balls and the astroturf are just a replica of what they resemble.
-The repulsive and harsh materials like the wire mesh fence and the wire that surrounds the fence resembles the brutal reality that is being supressed with the object especially in an esotherical context.
-Because dreaming has also a lot to do with unfullfilled dreams and unwanted concequences.
-With intentions that just didn’t end up like they where ment to be.
+The installation reveals this unpleasant and disgusting part of the industry that has appropriated this object for a profitable reason.
+It also imagines what the over-manufactured dreamcatcher would or should really look like.
+The material used to create the pieces is anything but natural.
+The plastic moss balls and astroturf are only a replica of what they resemble.
+The repulsive and harsh materials, such as the chain-link fence and the wire that surrounds it, resemble the brutal reality that the object is meant to repress, especially in an esoteric context.
+Because dreaming also has a lot to do with unfulfilled dreams and unwanted consequences.
+With intentions that simply didn’t turn out the way they were meant to.

 Steel, aluminium, moss balls,